Austen Henry Layard

-Sir Austen Henry Layard (/lɛərd/; 5 March 1817 – 5 July 1894) was an English Assyriologist, traveller, cuneiformist, art historian, draughtsman, collector, politician and diplomat.
+Sir Austen Henry Layard (/lɛərd/; 5 March 1817 – 5 July 1894) was a British Assyriologist, traveller, cuneiformist, art historian, draughtsman, collector, politician and diplomat.
 He was born to a mostly English family in Paris and largely raised in Italy.
 He is best known as the excavator of Nimrud and of Nineveh, where he uncovered a large proportion of the Assyrian palace reliefs known, and in 1851 the library of Ashurbanipal.
-Most of his finds are now in the British Museum.
+Most of his discoveries are now in the British Museum.
 He made a large amount of money from his best-selling accounts of his excavations.

 He had a political career between 1852, when he was elected as a Member of Parliament, and 1869, holding various junior ministerial positions.
 He was then made ambassador to Madrid, then Constantinople, living much of the time in a palazzo he bought in Venice.
 During this period he built up a significant collection of paintings, which due to a legal loophole he had as a diplomat, he was able to extricate from Venice and bequeath to the National Gallery (as the Layard Bequest) and other British museums.